kevinsmith/user-location/README.md

 # User Location

-Simple library to get a user's current location using the GeoIP service from GeoCarrot.
+Simple library to provide the current user's location, with an optional fallback method of obtaining their coordinates.

 ### Browser Compatibility